 New York Successor Liability Exception to General Rule

 This exception requires that either the asset purchase agreement explicitly states on its face that a buyer assumes some or all of the seller’s liabilities or that some action by the buyer implies an intention to assume the seller’s liabilities in whole or in part.
 However, the opposite is also true.
 Express language in the agreement stating that a buyer will not be responsible for seller’s liabilities indicate no express or implied assumption of Seller’s liabilities.
-Thus, it is important to any buyer of business assets in New York make a clear writing about assumption of seller’s liabilities.
+Thus, it is important to any buyer of business assets in New York to make a clear writing concerning the assumption of seller’s liabilities.

 Under New York Law, the “de facto merger doctrine” creates successor liability when the asset purchase is a merger in substance, if not in form.
-A court will find successor liability under the de facto merger doctrine when:
+A court will find successor liability under the New York de facto merger doctrine rule when:

 - the owners of the seller continue operations as the owners of the buyer;

 - the seller discontinues its operations or dissolves soon after completion of the asset sale;

 - the buyer assumes liabilities necessary for the uninterrupted continuation of the acquired business’s operations; and

 - there is substantial continuity of the seller’s management team, physical location, assets and general business operation.